pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 ```

 ## Running the Program for MSiA 423 Grading Purposes
 Note, in this section, instructions are written primarily for grading purposes for the MSiA423 course.
-Please realize the webapp forecast
+Please realize these
-plots may look strange with a gap between the final observation point and the first forecasted point.
-The code was created such
-that its expected new data is pulled from the API each day so the forecasting date starts with tomorrow.
-However the model is
-agnostic to date and just outputs forecast for the next n points, without a date.
-So when old data is ran, which is the
-case here because the requirement was that the pipeline start with downloading data from s3 not acquiring data, the forecast is attributed
-to the wrong dates unless the data is from yesterday. __If you want to remedy this__ (with no added complexity), simply
-open the run_model_pipeline.sh and uncomment line 4.
-This will have the pipeline pull data from the API (requires no key)
-and save it to s3.
-The rest of the steps are unchanged.
+instructions will not run the pipeline in its entirety (because of the requested fields in the submission form).
+It runs on old data for the training pipeline and the items displayed on the webpage will be outdated as well.
+This approach will not run many of the scripts that pertain to creating new elements for the webpage and making new forecasts.
+ __If you want the full pipeline__ you can still follow these directions but you will need to run an additional docker run
+ statement that will be detailed.
+OR you can follow the end-to-end instructions in the section following this one.

 Instructions in the next section detail all the configurations that can be changed and the optionality of running the model
 pipeline and the app.
 This section focuses on running with all defaults and use the shortest path to have the app running